-LMU-CVM has a dedicated staff for administering assessments, Examination Services (ES).
+The LMU-CVM has a dedicated staff for administering block examinations, Examination Services (ES).
 The examination process is overseen by the Director of Outcomes Assessment and is directly supervised by the Exam Service Specialists (ESS).
 The ESS coordinate with faculty to develop examinations in ExamSoft, support students during examinations, schedule and administer examination accommodations, and proctor examinations.
 For didactic courses, examinations are administered in a computer-based block exam format where up to four subjects are tested in one examination.
-Examinations are usually administered on Mondays for years 1-3 with exceptions being published in the CVM Class Schedule Calendar for each year.
+Examination schedules are available in the CVM Class Schedule Calendar but are subject to change.

 Students MUST comply with device requirements as published by Exam Services no later than July 1 of the start of an academic year.
 The device requirements will be located in the CVM Student Services Blackboard Organization Page.
 Students are responsible for bringing a compatible electronic device to every block exam.
-Students may use either a laptop computer (MacOS or Windows) or an approved tablet (i.e. iPad) for testing.
-The Examplify© program should be downloaded onto any device the student expects to use for testing.
+The Examplify® program should be downloaded onto any device the student expects to use for testing.
 An external mouse or Apple pencil is optional.
 All testing devices must have a privacy screen in place for the duration of the exam.
 Every exam given at the LMU-CVM falls under the Exam Honor Code.

 For any further information on exams or assessments, contact the CVM Director of Outcomes and Assessment.
-For issues with the Examplify© software, contact the ExamSoft© ESS or you may call ExamSoft directly at 866.429.8889 for 24-hr support.
+For issues with the Examplify© software, contact the ExamSoft© ESS or you may call ExamSoft directly at

+866.429.8889 for 24-hr support.
 For computer or technical issues (including LMU internet access), contact the LMU IS department (Information Services) at 423.869.7411.